Emmy Noether: University of Erlangen–Nuremberg

 From 1908 to 1915, Noether taught at Erlangen's Mathematical Institute without pay, occasionally substituting for her father, Max Noether, when he was too ill to lecture.
 She joined the Circolo Matematico di Palermo in 1908 and the Deutsche Mathematiker-Vereinigung in 1909.
 In 1910 and 1911, she published an extension of her thesis work from three variables to n variables.

 Noether sometimes used postcards to discuss abstract algebra with her colleague, Ernst Fischer.
 This card is postmarked 10 April 1915.

-Gordan retired in 1910, and Noether taught under his successors, Erhard Schmidt and Ernst Fischer, who took over from the former in 1911.
-According to her colleague Hermann Weyl and her biographer Auguste Dick, Fischer was an important influence on Noether, in particular by introducing her to the work of David Hilbert.
-Noether and Fischer shared lively enjoyment of mathematics and would often discuss lectures long after they were over; Noether is known to have sent postcards to Fischer continuing her train of mathematical thoughts.
+Gordan retired in 1910, and Noether taught under his successors, Erhard Schmidt and Ernst Fischer, who took over from Schmidt in 1911.
+According to her colleague Hermann Weyl and her biographer Auguste Dick, Fischer was an important influence on Noether, in particular by introducing her to David Hilbert's work.
+Noether and Fischer shared lively enjoyment of mathematics and often discussed lectures long after they were over; Noether is known to have sent Fischer postcards continuing her train of mathematical thoughts.

 From 1913 to 1916, Noether published several papers extending and applying Hilbert's methods to mathematical objects such as fields of rational functions and the invariants of finite groups.
-This phase marked Noether's first exposure to abstract algebra, the field to which she would make groundbreaking contributions.
+This phase marked Noether's first exposure to abstract algebra, a field to which she made groundbreaking contributions.

 In Erlangen, Noether advised two doctoral students: Hans Falckenberg and Fritz Seidelmann, who defended their theses in 1911 and 1916.
-Despite Noether's significant role, they were both officially under the supervision of her father.
-Following the completion of his doctorate, Falckenberg spent time in Braunschweig and Königsberg before becoming a professor at the University of Giessen while Seidelmann became a professor in Munich.
+Despite Noether's significant role, they were both officially under her father's supervision.
+After completing his doctorate, Falckenberg spent time in Braunschweig and Königsberg before becoming a professor at the University of Giessen.
+Seidelmann became a professor at the Ludwig-Maximilians-Universität München.